DLR-RM/BlenderProc/_sources/README.md.txt

-.. _git_clone:
+.. _via_git:

-### Git clone
+### Via git

-If you need to make changes to blenderproc or you want to make use of the most recent version on the main-branch, clone the repository:
+Alternatively, if you need to make changes to blenderproc or you want to make use of the most recent version on the main-branch, clone the repository: